LiNK Study space

 Employability Skills

 Employability Skills is a free, non-credit class that assists students with the job-seeking and application process.
 Students will get help with writing a résumé, cover letter, and thank you letter.
-LiNK staff will also assist students with creating a Job Center of Wisconsin account to receive additional resources during the job-seeking process.
+Academic Learning Center staff will also assist students with creating a Job Center of Wisconsin account to receive additional resources during the job-seeking process.

 GED®/HSED Preparation

-Dedicated LiNK staff will assist students with determining and preparing for the GED/HSED program that fits the student’s academic skills, personal life, and goals.
+Dedicated Academic Learning Center staff will assist students with determining and preparing for the GED/HSED program that fits the student’s academic skills, personal life, and goals.
 There are six options for earning a high school credential:

 • GED – Earn your test-based diploma.